jandersen12/mitigating-gender-bias-in-LLMs/README.md

 ## Key learnings

-- Through this project I gained a robust understanding of transformer architectures, embeddings, and vector spaces.
-I also experimented with LoRa/PEFT to optimize the fine-tuning stages of the project.
+- Through this project I gained a robust understanding of transformer architectures, embeddings, and vector spaces, and had the opportunity to experiment with LoRa/PEFT to optimize the fine-tuning stages of the project.
 - In the future, I would expand on this project by overlapping multiple mitigation strategies to try and optimize for different fairness measures, such as multi-direction bias.

 ## Contributors